oem2/GhostCard/README.md

 # Development

+The latest version of node supported by Ghost is v12.10.0.
+If you are using the latest version (16.x) and would like to work with Ghost, you will either need to downgrade or use nodeenv (recommended): http://fullstackhybrid.com/installing-node-packages-with-nodeenv/

 Styles are compiled using Gulp/PostCSS to polyfill future CSS spec.
 You'll need [Node](https://nodejs.org/), [Yarn](https://yarnpkg.com/) and [Gulp](https://gulpjs.com) installed globally.
 After that, from the theme's root directory:

 ```bash